 Follow-up Care Plan

 The final step for Focal Laser Ablation is a comprehensive post-treatment follow-up plan to monitor the recovery and progress of each patient.
-It includes access to the team of healthcare professionals at the Sperling Prostate Center in Florida and New York.

 Are you a candidate for FLA?